-- Add a Categories section with a drop down menu.
+- Add a Categories section.

-- Adding a list of Pages.
+- Add a list of Pages.

-- Display Links on the sidebar menu.
+- Display Links on your sidebar area.

-- Adding an RSS Feed section.
+- Display news items using an RSS Feed section.

-- Adding a Tag Cloud section.
+- Add a Tag Cloud section.

 Let’s get started …